mikepthomas/projects/_posts/printer-voron-2.4.md

 ![One of the Z motors installed to the Z Drive](/assets/blog/printer-voron-2.4/z-motor-installed.jpg)

+> [!NOTE]
-**_NOTE:_** The LDO wiring guide that I am following for the electronics mentions [The motor should be installed in a way so that the connector faces outwards towards the skirts](https://docs.ldomotors.com/en/voron/voron2/wiring_guide_rev_c).
+> The LDO wiring guide that I am following for the electronics mentions [The motor should be installed in a way so that the connector faces outwards towards the skirts](https://docs.ldomotors.com/en/voron/voron2/wiring_guide_rev_c).
-As I am using Switchwire motors that I already had on hand I will be mounting them the same way as the official manual as they are 8mm shorter and will not fit in the way the LDO manual shows.
+> As I am using Switchwire motors that I already had on hand I will be mounting them the same way as the official manual as they are 8mm shorter and will not fit in the way the LDO manual shows.

 ![The Z Drives and feet installed on the printer](/assets/blog/printer-voron-2.4/z-drives-installed.jpg)